control-toolbox/OptimalControl.jl/docs/src/tutorial-flow.md

 !!! note "Free times"

-    In the particular cases: the initial time `t0` is the only variable, the final time `tf` is the only variable, or the initial and final times `t0` and `tf` are the only variables and is in order `v=(t0, tf)`, the times do not need to be repeated in the call of the flow.
+    In the particular cases: the initial time `t0` is the only variable, the final time `tf` is the only variable, or the initial and final times `t0` and `tf` are the only variables and are in order `v=(t0, tf)`, the times do not need to be repeated in the call of the flow:

     ```@example main
     xf, pf = f(t0, x0, p0, tf)